Code-Institute-Submissions/alkaios/README.md

 ### Users

 1. Expected users of the website include Fitness enthusiasts
-2. Fitness newcommers looking for classes
+2. Fitness newcomers looking for classes
-3. Fitness newcommers looking for information on the gym
+3. Fitness newcomers looking for information on the gym
 4. Users looking for pictures of the gyms facilities

 ### User Stories

 1. A user wants to learn more about classes held.
-2. A user requires information on the gym's look and feel with a view to becomming a member.
+2. A user requires information on the gym's look and feel with a view to becoming a member.
 3. A user wants to contact the gym about special requirements.
 4. A user needs information on the gyms location